isomerpages/moe-nushigh/_student-development/Voyager Programme.md

 	</tbody>
 </table>

-<center>Our students participate in numerous science fairs and competitions overseas.
-This gives our students the opportunity to network with other young researchers and budding scientists.</center>
+Our students participate in numerous science fairs and competitions overseas.
+This gives our students the opportunity to network with other young researchers and budding scientists.

 <table>
 	<thead>